 Final rankings for the MD will be based on interview performance (75%) and UCAT ANZ Scores (25%).

 Western Sydney University / Charles Sturt University Interview dates:

-WSU / CSU will begin the process of issuing interview invitations from mid-October until mid-November.
+WSU / CSU will begin the process of issuing interview invitations from mid to late October with interviews being held late November.

 Main round interviews will be held online via Zoom for all domestic applicants: